The General Position Problem: A Survey: New Directions

 Graph colourings in which each colour class is required to have some special property are very common in graph theory.
 To give a very few examples, in \emph{proper colourings} (the foundational colouring problem) each colour class must constitute an independent set, in \emph{cocolourings} each colour class must induce either a clique or an independent set, for \emph{$2$-distance colourings} any pair of vertices with the same colour must be at distance at least two, and the \emph{domatic number} of a graph is the largest possible number of colours when each colour class is a dominating set.

+In discrete geometry colourings with a no-three-in-line property has long been an active area of research (see~\cite{AraujoPardo} for some references).
 A colouring version of Dudeney's geometrical puzzle was considered in the short note~\cite{Woodcolouring}.
 In this article Wood shows that if $p$ is the smallest prime $\geq n$, then the $n \times n$ chessboard can be covered by $n+p-1$ sets of pawns of different colours such that each colour class has the no-three-in-line property, from which it follows that for any $\epsilon > 0$ and sufficiently large $n$ at most $(2+\epsilon )n$ colours suffice.
-As far as we are aware the multiplicative constant has not been improved on since 2004.
+22 years later, this was improved to $(1+\epsilon )n$ colours for any $\epsilon > 0$ and sufficiently large $n$ in~\cite{AraujoPardo} as a by-product of new results on no-three-in-line (or arc-proper) colourings in finite geometries.
 A more general colouring conjecture for any collection of points in the plane is presented in~\cite{Payne} and some progress towards this is contained in the thesis~\cite{Paynethesis}.

-However, it seems that the first person to suggest investigating graph colourings in which each colour class is a general position set was E.\ Sampathkumar, and this idea was taken up in the recent paper~\cite{ChaDiSreeThoTui2024+}.
+It seems that the first person to suggest investigating graph colourings in which each colour class is a general position set was E.\ Sampathkumar, and this idea was taken up in the recent paper~\cite{ChaDiSreeThoTui2024+}.
 The smallest number of colours needed to colour $V(G)$ such that each colour class is in general position is the $\emph{$\gp $-chromatic number}$ of $G$ and is written $\chi _{\gp }(G)$.
 For an example, in Figure~\ref{fig:Petersen} the red set on the left and the blue set on the right together constitute a $\gp $-colouring of the Petersen graph.
 Some simple bounds on the $\gp $-chromatic number are the following.

 \begin{lemma} {\rm \cite[Lemma 3.2]{ChaDiSreeThoTui2024+}} If $G$ is a graph, then

 \end{lemma}

 \begin{lemma} {\rm \cite[Lemma 3.6]{ChaDiSreeThoTui2024+}} If $G$ is a connected graph, then